-1.1 An Occupational Health Strategy is in place as a supportive resource for teachers.
-The aim of this strategy is to promote the health of teachers in the workplace, with a focus primarily on prevention rather than cure.
-The Occupational Health Strategy comprises the Employee Assistance and Occupational Health Services for teachers.

-The Employee Assistance Service incorporates confidential counselling on issues such as health, relationships, bereavement, stress, conflict, critical incident and trauma.
-The Occupational Health Service incorporates preemployment health assessments, sickness absence referrals, assessments of medical fitness for work and ill health retirement assessments.
+1.1 An Occupational Health Strategy is in place as a supportive resource for Clerical Officers and Caretakers employed in National Schools under the 1978/79 Scheme and Clerical Officers employed in Post Primary Schools under the 1978 Scheme.
+The aim of this strategy is to promote the health of employees in the workplace, with a focus primarily on prevention rather than cure.
+The Occupational Health Strategy comprises the Occupational Health Services, which incorporates preemployment health assessments, sickness absence referrals, assessments of medical fitness for work and ill health retirement assessments.

-Additional information on the Employee Assistance and Occupational Health Services may be found on Occupational Health Strategy page of the department's website.
+Additional information on the Occupational Health Services may be found on Occupational Health Strategy page of the Department's website.

-- 1.2 A period of illness is defined as any period in which a teacher is medically unfit to carry out his/her full duties irrespective of whether the employing school is open for normal business or not. - 1.3 Sick leave may be granted to a teacher who is unable to perform his/her duties - because of illness, injury or - when absent for the purpose of obtaining health-related services (e.g. Doctor/Dentist) provided such appointments could not have been arranged outside of regular working hours or working days. - 1.4 The granting of sick leave to a teacher who is ill is intended to provide an adequate opportunity for that teacher to recover from the illness and its effects so that s/he may make an early return to duty without a likelihood of a relapse into illness.
-Therefore it would be contrary to the express purpose of this scheme, to engage in any activity (e.g. travel abroad, gainful employment or self-employment) which in the opinion of the OHS could be regarded as impeding that teacher's progress to recovery. - 1.5 The approval of the employer must be sought prior to a teacher travelling abroad while on sick leave.
-The employer must in turn seek the advice of the OHS before deciding on the matter. - 1.6 Sick leave periods are calculated retrospectively and include weekends, school closures and days on which a teacher is not timetabled for attendance (e.g. jobsharers), occurring within the period of absence.

-1.7 A teacher's entitlement to the sick leave provisions outlined herein shall cease on the expiry of the contract and that contract not having been renewed.
+- 1.2 A period of illness is defined as any period in which an employee is medically unfit to carry out his/her full duties irrespective of whether the employing school is open for normal business or not. - 1.3 Sick leave may be granted to an employee who is unable to perform his/her duties - because of illness, injury or - when absent for the purpose of obtaining health-related services (e.g. Doctor/Dentist) provided such appointments could not have been arranged outside of regular working hours or working days. - 1.4 The granting of sick leave to an employee who is ill is intended to provide an adequate opportunity for that employee to recover from the illness and its effects so that s/he may make an early return to duty without a likelihood of a relapse into illness.
+Therefore it would be contrary to the express purpose of this scheme, to engage in any activity (e.g. travel abroad, gainful employment or self-employment) which in the opinion of the OHS could be regarded as impeding that employee's progress to recovery. - 1.5 The approval of the employer must be sought prior to an employee travelling abroad while on sick leave.
+The employer must in turn seek the advice of the OHS before deciding on the matter. - 1.6 Sick leave periods are calculated retrospectively and include weekends, closure periods and days on which an employee is not scheduled for attendance (e.g. jobsharers), occurring within the period of absence. - 1.7 An employee's entitlement to sick leave shall cease on the expiry of the contract and that contract not having been renewed.